-- left to right order of verbs in the sentence - length of patterns within a verb's pattern list
+- left to right order of verbs in the sentence - length of patterns within a verb's pattern list matching stops at any conjunction; this prevents a pattern from matching the direct object of another verb in a compound sentence.

 Events are coded from only the first verb in a sentence unless the sentence is compound or the first verb has been designated as "subordinate," a verb that is coded only if no other verb can be found to code.